Workingman's Institute and Memorial Hall: History

-In October 1914 the British Army entered the First World War and Newbridge delivered on front line coal and soldiers.
-Demobilisation was passed in November 1920 but of course not all the town's young men returned home.
-Newbridge decided to construct a memorial to those who had lost their lives in 'the war to end all wars'.
-The memorial's contractor was Ewart Evans and it cost about £10,000.
-The building was erected under the oversight of by E. D. T. Jenkins (architect) and opened in 1924; local residents nicknamed it the 'Memo'.
-In this building were: a picture house and stage on the upper floor, with a dancehall, along with dressing room facilities, on the lower floor.
-After the Second World War the 'Memo' also became a monument to victims of that war too.
+In October 1914 the British Army entered the First World War and Newbridge supplied coal and soldiers to the front line.
+Demobilisation was passed in November 1920, but not all the town's young men returned home.
+Newbridge decided to construct a memorial to those who had died in 'the war to end all wars'.
+The memorial's contractor was Ewart Evans, and it cost about £10,000.
+The building was erected under the oversight of by E.D.T.
+Jenkins (architect) and opened in 1924; local residents nicknamed it the 'Memo'.
+In this building were a picture house and stage on the upper floor, with a dancehall, along with dressing room facilities, on the lower floor.
+After the Second World War the 'Memo' also became a monument to victims of that war.

-Mining eventually ceased in the mid-1980s, after persevering on through the 1926 United Kingdom general strike, the 1930s Depression and post-war nationalisation, but became unsustainable following the UK miners' strike (1984-1985), with the Institute becoming a drinking club.
+Mining eventually ceased in the mid-1980s, after persevering through the 1926 United Kingdom general strike, the 1930s Depression and post-war nationalisation, but became unsustainable following the UK miners' strike (1984-1985), with the Institute becoming a drinking club.

-In 2004, when the local council was considering purchasing the land for a car park, a public meeting called by local MP Don Touhig, led to the formation of The Friends of Newbridge Memo, who managed to have the building selected as one of the potential projects on the BBC2 programme Restoration.

-BBC has shown this series about 19 July 2004.
+In 2004, when the local council was considering purchasing the land for a car park, a public meeting called by local MP Don Touhig led to the formation of The Friends of Newbridge Memo, who had the building selected as one of the potential projects on the BBC2 programme Restoration.
+The series aired around 19 July 2004.
 They narrowly missed winning the final but received assistance from the Heritage Lottery Fund to begin the long process of raising money to restore both buildings.

-After a development grant was awarded by the Heritage Lottery Fund in the summer of 2009, Cadw and Caerphilly County Borough Council are actively supporting the scheme and the Big Lottery awarded £500,000 in December 2009.
+After a development grant was awarded by the Heritage Lottery Fund in the summer of 2009, Cadw and Caerphilly County Borough Council have actively supported the scheme.
+The Big Lottery awarded £500,000 in December 2009.

 Performances

 The centre was popular as an amateur theatre in Wales between the wars.
-Productions included Henrik Ibsen's "Ghosts" produced by E. Eynon Evans and starring Donald Houston.
+Productions included Henrik Ibsen's Ghosts, produced by E. Eynon Evans and starring Donald Houston.
 In the 1930s–1950s The Memo was also a popular music hall.
-Artistes included Mrs. Clara Novello Davies, Webster Booth, Anne Ziegler, Owen Brannigan, John Hargraves and accompanist Gerald Moore, Joe Loss.
+Artistes included Clara Novello Davies, Webster Booth, Anne Ziegler, Owen Brannigan, accompanist Gerald Moore, and Joe Loss.